elwoodberry3/discountbot/_assets/docs/boilerplate.md

 Founded on the principles of accessibility and convenience, DiscountBot is committed to making smart shopping effortless for everyone.

 For more information, visit www.discountbot.com.

+# Raw

+We automarically find the best coupons for your cart.
+Save an average of 15% on all yout online purchasing.